psycryptbot/PsycryptBot/README.md

 - [ ] Start repeated scanning from multiple accounts for changes in the market
 - [ ] Implement rotating proxy within local networks
-- [ ] Work on actual arbitrage `// TODO: Write the todo for this loil`
+- [ ] Work on actual arbitrage `// TODO: Write the todo for this lol`
 - [ ] Implement Network Master mode
 - [ ] Implement Remote Updater